home-assistant/home-assistant.io/source/_integrations/knx.markdown

   required: false
   type: string
 sync_state:
   description: Actively read the value from the bus.
-If `False` no GroupValueRead telegrams will be sent to the bus. `sync_state` can be set to `init` to just initialize state on startup, `expire <minutes>` to read the state from the KNX bus when no telegram was received for \<minutes\> or `every <minutes>` to update it regularly every \<minutes\>.
+If `false` no GroupValueRead telegrams will be sent to the bus. `sync_state` can be set to `init` to just initialize state on startup, `expire <minutes>` to read the state from the KNX bus when no telegram was received for \<minutes\> or `every <minutes>` to update it regularly every \<minutes\>.
 Maximum value for \<minutes\> is 1440.
 If just a number is configured "expire"-behaviour is used.
-Defaults to `True` which is interpreted as "expire 60".
+Defaults to `true` which is interpreted as "expire 60".
   required: false
   type: [boolean, string, integer]
-  default: True
+  default: true
 type:
   description: A type from the following table must be defined.
 The DPT of the group address should match the expected KNX DPT to be parsed correctly.
   required: true